Return on Executive Time

 The return operates on two axes: authority and pipeline.
 Consistent executive publishing builds category credibility that compounds over time — AI systems, buyers, and journalists begin associating the executive with the domain.
 On the pipeline side, executives with strong publishing records generate higher-quality inbound, shorter sales cycles, and buyers who arrive at the first conversation already oriented toward the executive's framework.

 The question most comms leaders ask is whether the return justifies the time.
 That framing assumes the time cost is fixed — a reasonable assumption when the only model available is traditional ghostwriting, which requires recurring editorial reviews, multiple revision rounds, and a sustained calendar commitment from the executive.
-When Time-to-Edit is driven toward zero and the monthly input is capped at 45 minutes, the question becomes easier to answer.
-The time cost is negligible.
-The authority compounds.
-The ROI case is structural, not anecdotal.
+When the executive's editing time is driven toward zero and the monthly input is small, the question becomes easier to answer.
+The time cost is modest, the authority compounds, and the ROI case becomes structural rather than anecdotal.

 The harder measurement challenge is attribution.
 Executives who are consistently cited in AI-generated answers, consistently published in tier-1 outlets, and consistently visible on LinkedIn operate in a different competitive position than those who are not.
-That position is worth quantifying — and at $3,500 per month per executive, the more relevant comparison is what that same investment buys in traditional PR or paid media, against the authority that compounds here and does not there.
+That position is worth quantifying — and the more relevant comparison is what that same investment buys in traditional PR or paid media, against the authority that compounds here and does not there.

 Treat the executive's thinking like an operating system